Three-wheeler

-A three-wheeler is a vehicle with three wheels.
+A three-wheeler, tricar, or trike is a vehicle with three wheels.
 Some are motorized tricycles, which may be legally classed as motorcycles, while others are tricycles without a motor, some of which are human-powered vehicles and animal-powered vehicles.

 Overview

-Many three-wheelers which exist in the form of motorcycle-based machines are often called trikes and often have the front single wheel and mechanics similar to that of a motorcycle and the rear axle similar to that of a car.
-Often such vehicles are owner-constructed using a portion of a rear-engine, rear-drive Volkswagen Beetle in combination with a motorcycle front end.
-Other trikes include that are specially constructed for off-road use.
+Many three-wheelers, in the form of motorcycle-based machines, are called trikes and have a single front wheel, motorcycle-like mechanics, and a rear axle similar to that of a car.
+Often, such vehicles are owner-built using a portion of a rear-engine, rear-drive Volkswagen Beetle combined with a motorcycle front end.
+Other trikes include specifically designed for off-road use.

 Three-wheelers can have either one wheel at the back and two at the front (2F1R), (for example: Morgan Motor Company) or one wheel at the front and two at the back (1F2R) (such as the Reliant Robin).
 Due to better safety when braking, an increasingly popular form is the front-steering "tadpole" or "reverse trike" sometimes with front drive but usually with rear drive.
 A variant on the 'one at the front' layout was the Scott Sociable, which resembled a four-wheeler with a front wheel missing.

 Three-wheelers, including some cyclecars, bubble cars and microcars, are built for economic and legal reasons: in the UK for tax advantages, or in the US to take advantage of lower safety regulations, being classed as motorcycles.
 As a result of their light construction and potential better streamlining, three-wheeled cars are usually less expensive to operate.

 Some inexpensive three-wheelers have been designed specifically to improve mobility for disabled people.

 Three-wheeler transport vehicles known as auto rickshaws are a common means of public transportation in many countries in the world, and are an essential form of urban transport in many developing countries such as India and the Philippines.